06 May Hay Fever and Eye Allergies

 In some cases, combinations of medications may be used.

 Even if you are generally a successful contact lens wearer, allergy season can make your contacts uncomfortable.
 Airborne allergens can get on your lenses, causing discomfort.

-Another alternative is daily disposable contact lenses, which are discarded nightly.
+Another alternative is switching to daily disposable contact lenses if you are not already using them, these lenses are discarded nightly.
 Because you replace them so frequently, these types of lenses are unlikely to develop irritating deposits that can build up over time and cause or heighten allergy-related discomfort.

 EYE ALLERGIES SELF-TEST